Residential real estate – new (and near-new) dwelling exemption certificate [GN8]

 New Dwelling Exemption Certificates will normally exempt prospective foreign persons from individually seeking foreign investment approval to purchase interests in new dwellings up to a cumulative total of $3 million in the specified development.
 If they wish to purchase further interests in new dwellings in the development, the certificate will not cover these purchases and the foreign person will individually need to seek foreign investment approval.
-Other than the $3 million limit, there is no limit on the number of dwellings that can be sold to foreign persons under the certificate.

 Applications to vary an approved New Dwelling Exemption Certificate will be considered on a case-by-case basis.
 A fee will apply for this.
 As part of granting a variation, generally the conditions of the exemption certificate will be updated to reflect the conditions that certificates are normally subject to at the current time.

-Lauren is a foreign person who wants to acquire a new dwelling off-the-plan worth $2 million from a developer that holds a new dwelling exemption certificate which allows them to sell dwellings in an off-the-plan development to foreign persons up to the value of $3 million.
+Lauren is a foreign person who wants to acquire a new dwelling off-the-plan worth $2 million from a developer that holds a New Dwelling Exemption Certificate which allows the developer to sell dwellings in an off-the-plan development to foreign persons up to the value of $3 million.
 If the developer provides Lauren with a copy of the New Dwelling Exemption Certificate then she does not need to seek separate foreign investment approval for the proposed acquisition.
 The developer would be required to pay the relevant fee for the dwelling in the reconciliation period that Lauren acquires an interest in the dwelling.

 Lauren then decides she would like to acquire another dwelling worth $1.3 million off-the-plan in the same development.
 This would bring the total value of dwellings acquired by Lauren to $3.3 million.
 As this would take her total interest in the development above the $3 million threshold for purchases in the same development, Lauren would be required to seek separate foreign investment approval to acquire the dwelling and pay the relevant application fee on the $1.3 million dwelling.